-Finally, softly, he said, "I was not afraid.
-Not when it happened.
-I did what you taught me."
+Finally, softly, he said, "I did not have time to be afraid.
+When it happened."

 Kaleni nodded, hoping for more.

 Eku needed a moment, then added, "But now my stomach feels sick and my muscles are shaky."

 "That will pass.
 You need to eat and rest.
 You may have frightful dreams.
 But you will be with Yat and Yathi.
 And now Dokuk."